THE FRUITLESS GOSPEL

 Scriptural Commentary, The Overcomers of Revelation 1-3

 In the book of Revelation chapters 1-3 we see that those who will not have their names blotted out of the book of life are they who overcome, that there are only two choices.
 To those yet to overcome Jesus says: “20Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.”
 These do not yet know Christ and are in need of salvation.
 Here they are told to repent and follow the way and commandments of Christ or else be blotted out of the book of life at the judgment.
-Faith is foremost necessary because there is none good but God, but if you cannot invite Christ in, become a new creation in Him, then you do not trust Him, you do not believe, you will not make Jesus Lord of your life, in the end your works will prove it, and you will go to Hell.
+Faith is foremost necessary because there is none good but God, but if you cannot invite Christ into your life so as to become a new creation in Him, then you do not trust Him, you do not believe, you will not make Jesus Lord of your life, in the end your works will prove it, and you will not enter into life.

 Scriptural Commentary The Rich Young Ruler Matthew 19:16-30